 - It’s a relatively flat route with a small mountain to climb before it goes down to the valley where the village lies.

-- There are several trains departing from Brasov to Mircurea-Ciuc takes 1 hour and 30 minutes.
+- Several trains are departing from Brasov to Mircurea-Ciuc takes 1 hour and 30 minutes.